 - SAP data extraction, merging, masking, or type 2 history is all automated -no coding required.
 No third-party tools like Apache Hudi are needed.

 - Data in your SAP Data Lake or SAP Data Warehouse is ready to use.
-Best practices and high performance for SAP integration on Snowflake, Redshift, S3, Azure Synapse, Azure SQL DB and SQL Server
+Best practices and high performance for SAP integration on Snowflake, Databricks, Redshift, S3, Azure Synapse, ADLS Gen2, Azure SQL DB, SQL Server, Kafka, Postgres and Google BigQuery.